Natural Resources

 Community 1.3

-Structure: single story/shrub.
-PC 1.3 is forestland in regeneration; species composition depends on the natural seed sources present and the intensity of management.
+Structure: single story/shrub. community 1.3 is forestland in regeneration; species composition depends on the natural seed sources present and the intensity of management.
 When resulting from a moderate- to severe fire event, there is a good possibility for shrubs to out-compete tree seedlings.
 Red huckleberry, salal, oceanspray, snowberry, trailing blackberry, red elderberry and salmonberry (which may have been only moderately abundant previously) all have the capability to rapidly recover and spread when top-killed, slowing successful regeneration.
 This would be less of an issue with intensive management.
 Historically, Douglas-fir has been the preferred timber species and so has been favored over red alder or western hemlock on these sites.
 This has changed over time, so a managed stand at this stage could feature any of the species or be a mixture.

 Community 1.4

-Structure: abandoned pasture with regeneration.
-PC 1.4 is abandoned pasture or crop land.
+Structure: abandoned pasture with regeneration. community 1.4 is abandoned pasture or crop land.
 This community will be dominated by non-native grasses but may have some native species present.
 Shrubs and trees will gradually encroach from the surrounding forest.
 While Douglas-fir and red alder prefer mineral soil, they will germinate in an organic seedbed, which is preferred by hemlock.
 Depending on the available seed source, any of these species will begin to encroach on an abandoned pasture.
 As an overstory canopy develops, the cover of shade intolerant grasses will diminish and native understory plants such as salal, red huckleberry and trailing blackberry will increase.

 Community 1.5